Integrate SDKs in Hybrid Flutter and native Apps

 **iOS**

 Run `pod install` in the root directory of the iOS project.
-And if you encountered the following issues, you could run `pod update FireworkVideo FireworkVideoUI`.
+If you encounter the error `CocoaPods could not find compatible versions for pod "FireworkVideo"`, run `pod update FireworkVideo` instead.

-#### Directly configure and initialize native SDKs
+#### Configure and initialize native SDKs

 1. [Getting Started (iOS)](/firework-for-developers/ios-sdk/integration-guide-for-ios-sdk/getting-started.md)